 Even the CIA knows the value of well-crafted communications to educate and inform (if not entertain).
-When I stumbled upon the student version of the CIA style manual, I couldn’t help but want to learn how this esteemed organization trains their analysts to write.
+When I stumbled upon the student version of the CIA-style manual, I couldn’t help but want to learn how this esteemed organization trains its analysts to write.
 After all, if it’s good enough for Jack Ryan, it has to be good, right?

 It turns out, the CIA’s style manual is a wealth of helpful info that’s relevant to content marketers.
 The Analyst’s Style Manual, published in 2008 by Mercyhurst College Institute for Intelligence Studies Press, and developed from the CIA Writing Manual, thoroughly covers writing essentials like capitalization, grammar, and punctuation (it’s excellent info if you need a refresher!).
 Then the guide takes it a step further, providing instruction on effective written communication.

 When you’re writing a report for the head of the CIA, you had better know how to get your point across quickly and accurately.

 Whether you’re a special agent or a content marketer, you’ll find these tips helpful.

 The guide advocates the BLUF (bottom line up front) approach.
 Use a clear, descriptive title.
 Get to point early and place key points in the first two paragraphs.

 Content Marketing Takeaway: Help the reader make decisions fast.
 Give readers a preview of what your article covers so they can decide whether or your content provides the value they are seeking.